 Sultan Omar Ali Saifuddien Mosque

-It was built in 1958 and named after the 28th Sultan, Omar Ali Saifuddien.
+It was built in 1958 and named after the 28th Sultan, Sultan Omar Ali Saifuddien.
 This mosque dominates the city centre of Bandar Seri Begawan.
-It is one of the most magnificent mosques in the whole of South East Asia, and a symbol of a Islamic faith of the people of Brunei.
-Located in the lagoon beside the mosque is a replica of a 16th Century Mahligai barge, which was used to stage colorful religious ceremonies, such as Koran reading competitions during the 1960’s and early 1970’s.
+It is one of the most magnificent mosques in the whole of SouthEast Asia, and a symbol of a Islamic faith of the people of Brunei.
+Located in the lagoon beside the mosque is a replica of a 16th Century Mahligai barge, which was used to stage colourful religious ceremonies, such as Koran reading competitions during the 1960’s and early 1970’s.
 Along the way to the mosque, you will see the Taman Sir Omar Ali Saifuddien and the Yayasan Shopping Mall.

 How to get there:

 Take water taxi along the canal beside hotel or Jetty of Yayasan shopping mall (along the Brunei River).

 Taman Mahkota Jubli Emas